wiF0n/paperlight/README.md

-# PaperLight 📜🔦👀: Let's Shine a Light on Science
+# PaperLight 📜🔦👀: Look at scientific papers with more clarity

 # About